Department, University, and Community

 experience, as listed in the education and experience requirements:

-- Years of experience with successful planned giving
+- Years of experience with successful corporate and foundation

-- Years of experience in not-for-profit higher education.
+- Years of experience in development and alumni relations

 - Developing diverse engagement strategies, populations and